Skip to content

 District-level meetings attended by General Services Representatives (GSR) for local Ottawa area groups are held as follows:

-District 54 (Ottawa Rideau) East - First Thursday of each month at 6:30 PM at the Overbrook Community Centre, 33 Quill Street
+District 54 (Ottawa Rideau) East – First Thursday of each month at 6:30 PM

-District 62 (Ottawa West) - Second Monday of each month at 7:30 PM at All Saints Church (Rear Entrance).
+District 62 (Ottawa West) – Second Monday of each month at 7:30 PM

-The three Ottawa Area Districts support local committees that fulfill key roles and outreach operations in support of our primary purpose.
+The two Ottawa Area Districts support local committees that fulfill key roles and outreach operations in support of our primary purpose.
 They are: Public Information (PI) and Cooperation with the Professional Community, Correctional Facilities and Treatment (CFT) and Ottawa Archives.
 Each committee role is explained in the other sections on this page.

 PI/CPC